markets/markets.github.io/_posts/2013-08-02-rails-notifications.md

 We're all agree that it is very useful (and necessary) to know how our application is performing in production (detect bottlenecks, generate statistics, measure metrics, etc).

 Rails 3 introduced a very easy-to-use mechanism to allow access for all internal notifications: `ActiveSupport::Notifications`.
-In fact, it's the system that Rails uses internally to log `ActiveRecord` and `ActionView` events.
+In fact, it's the system that Rails itself uses internally to log `ActiveRecord` and `ActionView` events.

 ### In action